GoogleCloudPlatform/cloud-foundation-fabric/blueprints/serverless/cloud-run-explore/README.md

 __Congratulations!__ You have successfully deployed the use case you chose based on the variables configuration.

 ### Use case 1: Cloud Run service with default URL
-This Is the simplest case, the "Hello World" for Cloud Run.
+This is the simplest case, the "Hello World" for Cloud Run.
 A Cloud Run service is deployed with a default URL based in your project, service name and cloud region where it is deployed:

 <p align="center"> <img src="use-case-1.png" width="700"> </p>